qwertyno/Ambienter/README.md

 ## Current version 0.1.0.4

 First version released 2017-06-05 (see [changelog](Documentation/Changelog.md)).
-This version does the work, but is lacking in sofistication and graceful error handling.
+This version does the work, but is lacking in sophistication and graceful error handling.

 > This extention is **Work In Progress** (WIP) and is provided "AS IS".